MrLoh/thesis-davidson/manuscript.md

 > “So we need to ask what would turn calculation, in the sense in which [...] a computer can calculate, into thought? […] Some non-human animals can learn a great deal, but they do not learn that something is true. […Only] a creature with propositional attitudes is equipped to fit a new concept into a complex scheme in which concepts have logical and other relations to one another. […S]ome degree of holism goes with having concepts.
 >
 > [T]he fundamental distinction [lies] between a mindless disposition to respond differentially to the members of a class of stimuli, and a disposition to respond to those items as members of that class. […] A creature that cannot entertain the thought that it may be wrong has no concepts, no thoughts.
 To this extent, the possibility of thought depends on the idea of objective truth, of there being a way things are which is not up to us. […] What is needed is something that can provide a standard against which an individual can check his or her reactions, and only other individuals can do this. […] Adding a second person helps on both counts.
 It narrows down the relevant cause to the nearest cause common to two agents who are triangulating the cause by jointly observing an object and each other's reactions.
 The two observers don't share neural firings or incoming photons; the nearest thing they share is the object prompting both to react in ways the other can note. […] Triangulation also creates the space needed for error, not by deciding what is true in any particular case, but by making objectivity dependent on intersubjectivity. ” [@Davidson:2001wt, p.
-138--137+141--143]
+138--137 & 141--143]

 Principle of Coherence
-connection to Theory of interpretation [see @Lepore:2009d, p.
+connection to Theory of action [see @Lepore:2009d, p.
 12]